-OPENING MAY 2, 2013!
-The Cambridge Main Street Farmers Market runs May 2 through October 17, 2013 at Long Wharf Park.
-Visit the market on Thursday afternoons, 3-6pm.
+The Cambridge Main Street Farmers Market reopens Thursday, May 1, 2014.
+Visit the market at Long Wharf Park on Thursday afternoons, 3-6pm, through October.

 Check out some easy recipes